edelstorm/documentations/docs/instance-creation.md

 **Adding new name servers for your domain name**
 :    * We are still on the same page.
 Under the records, you can see the *Nameservers*.
 Those are your new name servers for your DNS zone.<br>
     **Copy the first**.
 :    * Open your AWS homepage on a new tab.
-You can easely do so by doing a right clic, open in a new tap on *AWS* at the top right of your page.
+You can easily do so by doing a right click, open in a new tap on *AWS* at the top right of your page.
 :    * Search for *Route 53* on the search bar and click on it.
 :    * On the left side of the interface, click on *Registered domains*.
 :    * Click on your domain name.